Date of Degree

 Copyright 2013 Daniel James Weinert

 Weinert, Daniel James.
 "Environment for innovation: exploring associations with individual disposition toward change, organizational conflict, justice and trust."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.